Chasen-Jeffries/Chasen-Jeffries/README.md

 ---

 ### 🚀 **My Current Projects:**
-- **Dissertation:** Examines the impact of patent systems on innovation and economic growth, exploring how different intellectual property regimes influence the development and dissemination of new technologies and ideas in various political and economic contexts.
+- **Dissertation:** This study explores the role of patent systems in boosting innovation and economic growth.
+It seeks to improve how we measure their effects, understand their impact, and identify the best form of patent protection for countries
-- **Simulating Olson's Bandits:** Explores Olson's 'Roving vs Stationary Bandits' through Agent-Based Modeling (ABM) to analyze how these governance models impact societal and economic outcomes in a dynamic framework.
+- **Simulating Olson's Bandits:** This research uses Agent-Based Modeling to study Olson's 'Roving vs Stationary Bandits' concept, focusing on how different governance styles affect society and the economy.
-- **Predicting Political Instability:** Developing an ensemble model for predicting Political Instability in Python, leveraging diverse analytical techniques to enhance the accuracy and reliability of forecasting political shifts.
+- **Predicting Political Instability:** This project creates an ensemble model to forecast political instability, providing insights for proactive measures and strategic planning.

 ### 🌱 **I'm Currently Learning:**
 - **SQL:** Diving into database management and complex data querying to enhance my analytical capabilities.